FiachraCI/popquizzer/README.md

 ![Wrong Answer](assets/images/wrong-answer.png)

-* Real-Time Score - this feature allow the user to keep track of their score in real-time as they navigate through the quiz.
+* Real-Time Score - this feature allows the user to keep track of their score in real-time as they navigate through the quiz.

 ![Real-Time Score](assets/images/real-time-score.png)

 * Game Summary - this feature allows the user to see a summary of their quiz attempt.
-The summary tells the user what category and difficuly they selected.
+The summary tells the user what category and difficulty they selected.
 It also tells them how many questions out of a possible ten they got correct.
 There is a custom message that is generated depending on the score achieved.
 If the user scores equal to or less than 4/10 then the message reads: "Better luck next time!", if more than 4 but less than 9 then it reads: "Great effort!" & finally if the user scores 10/10 then the message reads: "You aced it!".

 ![Summary](assets/images/summary.png)

-* Return to home option - this feature is a clickable link in the summary which allows the user to go back to he home screen to run the quiz again if they wish to do so.
-The user can also get to the home screen at anytime by clicking the logo in the navbar.
+* Return to home option - this feature is a clickable link in the summary which allows the user to go back to the home screen to run the quiz again if they wish to do so.
+The user can also get to the home screen at any time by clicking the logo in the navbar.

 ![Return to home](assets/images/return-to-home-option.png)